Brooks Automation, Inc. (NASDAQ:BRKS) Shares Purchased by Assetmark Inc.

-Assetmark Inc. boosted its holdings in shares of Brooks Automation, Inc. (NASDAQ:BRKS) by 38.5% during the 1st quarter, according to its most recent 13F filing with the SEC.
-The fund owned 755 shares of the semiconductor company’s stock after purchasing an additional 210 shares during the period.
-Assetmark Inc.’s holdings in Brooks Automation were worth $62,000 as of its most recent filing with the SEC.
+Assetmark Inc. lifted its stake in Brooks Automation, Inc. (NASDAQ:BRKS) by 38.5% in the 1st quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 755 shares of the semiconductor company’s stock after purchasing an additional 210 shares during the period.
+Assetmark Inc.’s holdings in Brooks Automation were worth $62,000 as of its most recent SEC filing.

-Other institutional investors have also modified their holdings of the company.
-NEXT Financial Group Inc purchased a new position in Brooks Automation during the 1st quarter worth $32,000.
-KBC Group NV purchased a new position in Brooks Automation during the 4th quarter worth $62,000.
-Virginia Retirement Systems ET AL purchased a new position in Brooks Automation during the 1st quarter worth $204,000.
-Cigna Investments Inc. New purchased a new position in Brooks Automation during the 1st quarter worth $213,000.
-Finally, Vestmark Advisory Solutions Inc. purchased a new position in Brooks Automation during the 1st quarter worth $214,000.
-92.23% of the stock is currently owned by institutional investors.
+Other hedge funds and other institutional investors also recently made changes to their positions in the company.
+NEXT Financial Group Inc acquired a new stake in shares of Brooks Automation in the first quarter valued at about $32,000.
+KBC Group NV acquired a new stake in shares of Brooks Automation in the fourth quarter valued at about $62,000.
+Virginia Retirement Systems ET AL acquired a new position in Brooks Automation during the first quarter worth about $204,000.
+Cigna Investments Inc. New acquired a new position in Brooks Automation during the first quarter worth about $213,000.
+Finally, Vestmark Advisory Solutions Inc. acquired a new position in Brooks Automation during the first quarter worth about $214,000.
+Hedge funds and other institutional investors own 92.23% of the company’s stock.

-The firm also recently announced a quarterly dividend, which was paid on Friday, June 25th.
-Shareholders of record on Friday, June 4th were given a dividend of $0.10 per share.
+The business also recently announced a quarterly dividend, which was paid on Friday, June 25th.
+Investors of record on Friday, June 4th were issued a $0.10 dividend.
+The ex-dividend date was Thursday, June 3rd.
 This represents a $0.40 dividend on an annualized basis and a yield of 0.44%.
-The ex-dividend date of this dividend was Thursday, June 3rd.
-Brooks Automation’s payout ratio is currently 31.75%.
+Brooks Automation’s payout ratio is 31.75%.

-Several brokerages have recently weighed in on BRKS.
-Zacks Investment Research raised shares of Brooks Automation from a “hold” rating to a “buy” rating and set a $97.00 target price on the stock in a report on Thursday, May 13th.
-Needham & Company LLC lifted their target price on shares of Brooks Automation from $110.00 to $130.00 and gave the company a “buy” rating in a report on Tuesday, May 11th.
-Credit Suisse Group lifted their target price on shares of Brooks Automation from $70.00 to $85.00 and gave the company a “neutral” rating in a report on Tuesday, May 11th.
-KeyCorp lifted their target price on shares of Brooks Automation from $111.00 to $115.00 and gave the company an “overweight” rating in a report on Tuesday, May 11th.
-Finally, B. Riley lifted their target price on shares of Brooks Automation from $125.00 to $130.00 and gave the company a “buy” rating in a report on Tuesday, May 11th.
-One analyst has rated the stock with a hold rating and six have issued a buy rating to the stock.
-Brooks Automation has an average rating of “Buy” and a consensus target price of $92.11.

-In other Brooks Automation news, CEO Stephen S. Schwartz sold 19,500 shares of Brooks Automation stock in a transaction dated Thursday, June 24th.
-The shares were sold at an average price of $95.00, for a total transaction of $1,852,500.00.
-Following the completion of the transaction, the chief executive officer now owns 332,711 shares in the company, valued at $31,607,545.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, Director Michael Rosenblatt sold 1,760 shares of the business’s stock in a transaction that occurred on Thursday, May 13th.
-The shares were sold at an average price of $90.00, for a total transaction of $158,400.00.
-Following the completion of the transaction, the director now directly owns 7,882 shares of the company’s stock, valued at approximately $709,380.
+In other Brooks Automation news, SVP Jason Joseph sold 1,071 shares of the business’s stock in a transaction that occurred on Thursday, June 24th.
+The shares were sold at an average price of $95.00, for a total transaction of $101,745.00.
+Following the completion of the sale, the senior vice president now directly owns 82,081 shares in the company, valued at $7,797,695.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Also, CEO Stephen S. Schwartz sold 19,500 shares of the business’s stock in a transaction that occurred on Thursday, June 24th.
+The stock was sold at an average price of $95.00, for a total transaction of $1,852,500.00.
+Following the sale, the chief executive officer now owns 332,711 shares of the company’s stock, valued at $31,607,545.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 50,902 shares of company stock valued at $4,746,176.
-1.62% of the stock is currently owned by company insiders.
+Over the last 90 days, insiders sold 50,902 shares of company stock valued at $4,746,176.
+1.62% of the stock is owned by insiders.

+A number of equities analysts have issued reports on the stock.
+Needham & Company LLC lifted their target price on shares of Brooks Automation from $110.00 to $130.00 and gave the stock a “buy” rating in a research report on Tuesday, May 11th.
+B. Riley lifted their target price on shares of Brooks Automation from $125.00 to $130.00 and gave the stock a “buy” rating in a research report on Tuesday, May 11th.
+Zacks Investment Research upgraded shares of Brooks Automation from a “hold” rating to a “buy” rating and set a $97.00 target price for the company in a research report on Thursday, May 13th.
+Credit Suisse Group lifted their target price on shares of Brooks Automation from $70.00 to $85.00 and gave the stock a “neutral” rating in a research report on Tuesday, May 11th.
+Finally, KeyCorp lifted their target price on shares of Brooks Automation from $111.00 to $115.00 and gave the stock an “overweight” rating in a research report on Tuesday, May 11th.
+One analyst has rated the stock with a hold rating and six have assigned a buy rating to the stock.
+The company presently has an average rating of “Buy” and an average target price of $92.11.

 Brooks Automation, Inc provides manufacturing automation solutions for the semiconductor industry, and life science sample-based services and solutions for the life sciences market worldwide.
 The company operates in three segments: Brooks Semiconductor Solutions Group, Brooks Life Sciences Services, and Brooks Life Sciences Products.